nunit/nunit.analyzers/documentation/NUnit1007.md

 ### Explanation

-No `ExpectedResult` was defined, but the method in our sample is of type `string`, meaning it does indeed return a result and we should use the `ExpectedResult` syntax in order to capture it.
+No `ExpectedResult` was defined, but the return type of the method in our sample is of type `string`, meaning it does indeed return a result and we should use the `ExpectedResult` syntax in order to capture it.

 ### Fix